caumente/AUDIT/docs/tutorials/BraTS_2024.md

 extraction, and launching the interactive dashboard to explore your data using the AUDIT framework.

 Unlike [BraTS 2025](BraTS_2025.md), this dataset includes a demographic mapping file containing valuable metadata such as glioma type, MRI scanner specifications, magnetic field strength, and patient demographics.
-This enables a deeper analysis—not only exploring dataset structure and image-derived features but also uncovering potential biases or acquisition-related differences that may affect model performance.
+This enables a deeper analysis not only exploring dataset structure and image-derived features but also uncovering potential biases or acquisition-related differences that may affect model performance.